WalletWasabi/WasabiDoc/docs/using-wasabi/ELI5.md

 In the next step, Wasabi will show your 12 recovery words, these must be carefully backed up also, as they can help you access your bitcoins when your computer breaks.

 See [this chapter](/using-wasabi/WalletGeneration.md) for more information on how to securely generate your wallet.

+## Receiving bitcoin

+In order to receive your first bitcoins, you can generate an address in the `Receive` tab.
+But before you must label it with the observer who knows that this address is yours.
+For example, if Alice pays you back for last nights pizza, then the label is `Alice`.
+This is an important feature so that you know which coin is from whom, and it will help with your privacy in the future.

+See [this chapter](/using-wasabi/Receive.md) for a tutorial on how to properly label your addresses and receive bitcoin.